-Truthfully, base layers for kids are some of the most neglected pieces of kids winter gear.
+Truthfully, base layers for kids are some of the most neglected pieces of kids winter gear (though we use them year-round, especially for kids camping and hiking trips).
 It’s easy to remember that kids need a coat, snow pants and snow boots, but it’s easy to forget to invest in the best base layers for kids and a good pair of wool socks as well.

 Layering Kids Clothing in Winter

 If you’re new to dressing kids for outdoor adventures in winter, you need to know that the best way to keep kids warm in winter is with layers.
 There are three major layers that you need to consider when dressing your kids in winter.

 This layer is exactly what it sounds like – the bottom layer that you wear.
 Your kids base layers directly touch their skin, so make sure that they are the most comfortable winter layer for kids and also that they fit well.
 Kids base layers should be snug but not super tight.
 The goal of a good base layer for kids is to wick sweat away from their body and to also insulate them against the cold.
 We have found that the best base layers for kids are made of merino wool or synthetic material since they can both wick and insulate at the same time.

 Remember that a base layer is not meant to be your kids only winter layer.
 In fact, since base layers are designed to wick, your child will be significantly warmer with another layer on top, since that’s how base layers for kids are designed to work.